zhoupc/CNMF_E/README.md

 ## Reference
 **Please cite these papers when you use CNMF-E in your research.
 Thanks!**

 **Zhou, P.**, Resendez, S.L., Rodriguez-Romaguera, J., Jimenez, J.C, Neufeld, S.Q., Giovannucci, A., Friedrich, J., Pnevmatikakis, E.A., Stuber, Garret D ,  Stuber, G.D., Hen, R., Kheirbek, M.A., Sabatini, B.L., Kass, R.E., Paninski, L. (2018).
 [Efficient and accurate extraction of in vivo calcium signals from microendoscopic video data](https://elifesciences.org/articles/28728). eLife,  pp.e28728.
-(When you use the (Corr+PNR) algorithm in initialization step or use the ring model for estimating background components)
+(When you use the (Corr+PNR) algorithm in the initialization step or use the ring model for estimating background components)

-Pnevmatikakis, E.A., Soudry, D., Gao, Y., Machado, T.A., Merel, J., Pfau, D., Reardon, T., Mu, Y., Lacefield, C., Yang, W. and Ahrens, M., 2016.
+Pnevmatikakis, E.A., Soudry, D., Gao, Y., Machado, T.A., Merel, J., Pfau, D., Reardon, T., Mu, Y., Lacefield, C., Yang, W., Ahrens, M., Bruno, R.,Jessell, T.M., Peterka, D.S., Yuste, R., and Paninski L., 2016.
 [Simultaneous denoising, deconvolution, and demixing of calcium imaging data](http://www.sciencedirect.com/science/article/pii/S0896627315010843).
 Neuron, 89(2), pp.285-299.
-(The original CNMF framework paper)
+(The original CNMF framework paper; When you use the vanilla CNMF model in this paper )